Market Cap: 24h Vol: BTC: BTC Dom:

 Regulatory Oversight

 Turkey employs a multi-regulator model for cryptocurrency oversight.
-The Capital Markets Board (CMB/SPK) serves as the primary regulator, responsible for licensing, supervising, and regulating all CASPs.
-In March 2025, the CMB published detailed secondary regulations (Communiques III-35/B.1 and III-35/B.2) setting requirements for CASP establishment, operations, governance, and capital adequacy.
+The Capital Markets Board (CMB/SPK, Sermaye Piyasası Kurulu) is the primary regulator, responsible for licensing, supervising, and regulating all CASPs under the authority granted by Law No. 7518.
+In March 2025, the CMB published detailed secondary regulations, including Communiqué III-35/B.1 on CASP establishment and operational principles and Communiqué III-35/B.2 on working procedures and capital adequacy, both published in Official Gazette No. 32840 on March 13, 2025.

-The Financial Crimes Investigation Board (MASAK) handles AML/CFT enforcement, designating CASPs as obligated parties under Law No. 5549.
-MASAK’s June 2025 General Communique No. 29 introduced stablecoin transfer limits, withdrawal holds, and enhanced KYC requirements.
-The Central Bank of the Republic of Turkey (CBRT) enforces the prohibition on using crypto assets as payment.
+MASAK (Mali Suçları Araştırma Kurulu, Financial Crimes Investigation Board), operating under the Ministry of Treasury and Finance, handles AML/CFT enforcement and designated CASPs as obligated parties under Law No. 5549 on the Prevention of Laundering Proceeds of Crime.
+In June 2025, MASAK published General Communiqué No. 29 in Official Gazette No. 32940, introducing stablecoin transfer limits, mandatory holding periods for withdrawals, and enhanced KYC requirements.
+The CBRT enforces the prohibition on using crypto assets as payment.
 The Banking Regulation and Supervision Agency (BDDK) regulates how traditional banks interact with crypto platforms, requiring pre-approval for banks seeking to offer crypto custody services.

 Business Environment